prince-chrismc/conan-center-index/docs/adding_packages/folders_and_files.md

 Remember that the `test_<package>` recipes should **test the package configuration that has just been generated** for the _host_ context, otherwise it will fail in cross-building scenarios.

-## How to provide a good recipe

-The [recipes](https://github.com/conan-io/conan-center-index/tree/master/recipes) available in CCI can be used as good examples, you can use them as the base for your recipe.
-However it is important to note Conan features change over time and our best practices evolve so some minor details may be out of date due to the vast number of recipes.